Na2SO4 and K2SO4 solutions are neutral and colourless.

 Sulfate ion exists as many compounds.
 Some of them dissolve in water and some of them make white or different colour precipitates.
 Sulfate compounds of 3d metals show colours.
 Sulfuric acid ( H2SO4 ) is a strong acid and completely dissociate in water to sulfate ion and two hydrogen plus ions.
 H2SO4 is a dibasic acid.

-are solutions and colourless too.
+All sulfates of alkali metals are solutions and colourless too.

 Examples: Na2SO4, K2SO4

 CaSO4 is somewhat soluble in water.
 When ions concentration of Ca2+ and SO42- are low, CaSO4 is soluble.
 When ion concentration are high, CaSO4 deposits as a white precipitate.

 BaSO4 , SrSO4 , PbSO4 are sparingly soluble in water and form white precipitates.